 Erik is the Creative Director and Principal at Involution Studios, Columbus, a design studio and technology research lab.
 He founded and organizes the MidwestUX Conference, leads the local Columbus IxDA, and enjoys taking pictures of people in their side view mirrors.
 His work often explores the principles of transparency, empowerment, and cultural connections between people and technology.

 Senior User Experience Designer, Lextant

 Local Leader, IxDA Columbus

-Kim Lenox is the DIrector of User Experience at LUNAR, IxDA's Local Liaison and an IxDA Board member.
+Kim Lenox is a Senior Design Manager at LinkedIn, IxDA's Local Liaison and an IxDA Board member.
 She is a founding member of IxDA-SF where she was deeply involved in co-hosting the monthly speaker series and events in 2007-2008.

 Kim has spent nearly two decades focused on user experience design, management and delivery of multi-platform products and services with worldwide reach and exposure.
 She has successfully shipped products ranging from mobile application and OS software, PC desktop software, children's handheld devices, interactive TV, DVD interfaces, interactive kiosks, websites & CD-ROMs.
 Her previous clients and employers include Adaptive Path, AT&T, Excite@Home, Hewlett Packard, LeapFrog, Nokia, Organic, Palm, Samsung Design America, UPC/Chello and a variety of bubble start-ups of dot-com lore.